w3c/wot/MARKETING/PressReleaseDrafts/2023/draft.md

 This includes IoT systems that have already been released and use different IoT communication protocols and data standards.
-In short, the WoT uses web technology to harmonize access to diverse IoT devices, and breaks silo walls.
+In short, the WoT uses web technology to harmonize access to diverse IoT devices and breaks silo walls.
 This allows WoT applications to be written on top of a single, portable interaction abstraction.

  <img src="https://www.w3.org/WoT/images/wot-mappings.png" class="img-responsive" alt="WoT Interactions" />